davidemodolo/Automated_Planning_Project/README.md

 - Problem 4
   - Objective: Builds on top of Problem 2, integrating durative actions.
   - Details: Assigns durations and time constraints to actions.
 Goal is to minimize time.
-  - Tools: Planutils.
+  - Tool: Planutils.
   - Versions: 2 (with and without `:negative-preconditions`)

 - Problem 5
   - Objective: Implementing Problem 4 within PlanSys using fake actions.
-  - Tools: ROS2 & PlanSys2.
+  - Tool: ROS2 & PlanSys2.

 Some assumptions has been made, please refer to the assignment and our report.
 The full assignment is available [here](assignment.pdf).